isomerpages/imda-tradetrust/_solution/Exporter or Importer.md

 </p>
 <p>Secure financing from banks or financiers using collateral security over
-electronic Bills of Lading(eBL). <strong>Fractionalised</strong> eBL makes trade and finance smaller fractions of assets.</p>
+electronic Bills of Lading(eBL). <strong>Fractionalised</strong> eBL makes financing with smaller fractions of assets through financial platforms possible.</p>
 <p>Your ACRA's Business Profiles and Business Certificates, which utilize
 the same technology as TradeTrust, allow for instant verification of authenticity, expediting the onboarding process by banks in Singapore</p>